LLNL/MACSio/README.md

 paradigms, allowing for direct comparisons of software interfaces, parallel I/O paradigms, and file system technologies with the same set of customizable data objects.

+We hope MACSio helps the HPC community to identify ways of maximizing I/O performance at scale.

+The name "MACSio" is pronounced max-eee-oh.